qpdf/qpdf/manual/cli.rst

 transformations that change the structure of a PDF file without changing its content.
-Examples include creating linearized (web-optimized) files, adding or removing encryption, restructuring files for older viewers, and rewriting files for human inspection, among others.
+Examples include creating linearized (web-optimized) files, adding or removing encryption, restructuring files for older viewers, and rewriting files for human inspection.
 See also :ref:`modification-options`.

 Related Options
 ~~~~~~~~~~~~~~~